Children's Hospital is part of the UPMC family.

 If your child misses a dose, it should be taken as soon as you or your child remembers.
 If you remember within two hours of the time for your next dose, however, skip the missed dose and resume your child’s usual dosing schedule.
 Do not double the dose to catch up.

-Your child may experience headaches and dizziness, or feel nervous or confused while taking ganciclovir.
 You may notice your child has less interest in eating than usual.
 Sometimes, people taking ganciclovir have stomach upset that ranges from mild upset to nausea and vomiting.
 Other side effects include tremor, weakness, and swollen ankles or feet.
 These side effects are all relatively common with this medication, and not cause for alarm.

 If any of these side effects continues or becomes bothersome, inform your transplant doctor or transplant coordinator.